AlturaSolutions helps businesses grow by turning words into sales. This article, published for client DayMark Safety Systems, is an example.

 We’ve all been inundated with a lot of news lately, so it’s likely some in the food and beverage industries missed some important news coming from — of all places — a University of Montana cafeteria.
+Fortunately, a food services journal article writer saw what was going on and reported on the event.

 Cafeteria administrators at the university removed the nutritional food labels from the school’s main dining hall because, according to officials, they were causing too much congestion in the serving lines.
 In other words, the students were taking too much time reading the labels.
+They wanted to know what was in the food they were interested in selecting and made their selections based on what was on the food label, reported the food services journal article writer.

 The fact that reading food labels was causing congestion tells us that consumers do indeed take the time to read nutrition labels, which is important for the food and beverage industries.
 Further, consumers are concerned about the ingredients in the food they select.
 To address these concerns, food operators should make sure the labels placed on the food items they market are clear, easy to read and up to date.